Menu

 Grade 3 Patients

 Patients with Grade 3 knee pain, which is typically more severe and often associated with structural issues, also benefited from PRP therapy.
-Approximately 70% of Grade 3 patients reported notable improvements in their knee pain and function.
+Approximately 70% of Grade 3 patients reported notable improvements in their knee pain and function following a PRP injection.
+This highlights a promising PRP injection knee success rate, even in more advanced cases.

 Assessing Improvement: WOMAC and VAS Scoring